Yung-Hsin-Chen/Causalities-of-Covid-Pandemics/final_project/README.md

 ## Compile the Presentation

 1. Navigate to ```final_project/```.
-2. Build the docker container.
+2. Build the docker container (the same container as the report one).
     ```
     docker build -t dtff_project/covid_report:v.1.0 . -f reports/Dockerfile
     ```